AustinHackers/austinhackers.github.io/cve.md

 This policy applies to any digital assets owned, operated, or maintained by AHA!

-Because AHA! is a research organization, we will also accept vulnerability reports involving assets owned, operated, or maintained by another organization which **is not already** participating as a [CVE Numbering Authority](https://www.cve.org/PartnerInformation/ListofPartners).
+Because AHA! is a research organization, we will also accept vulnerability reports involving assets owned, operated, or maintained by another organization which **is not already** participating as a [CVE Numbering Authority].

 ### Out of Scope

-- Assets or other equipment not owned by parties which **are already** participating as a [CVE Numbering Authority](https://www.cve.org/PartnerInformation/ListofPartners).
+- Assets or other equipment not owned by parties which **are already** participating as a [CVE Numbering Authority].

 Vulnerabilities discovered or suspected in out-of-scope systems should be reported to the appropriate vendor or applicable authority.